AgePartnership/oleg-brand-kit/README.md

 This file contains classes which you can use to amend properties of an element, including font-weight, font-size and colour.

 This file must be the last imported partial in your Sass file.
 Generally, classes added here hold the same CSS specificity value as classes used in module/component partials.
 In such cases, CSS will read the most 'recent' declaration.
-By importing the utilities partial after every other import, it ensures the utility classes are set as intended.
+By importing the utilities partial after every other import, it ensures the utility classes work as intended.

 For more information regarding CSS specificity, see: https://css-tricks.com/specifics-on-css-specificity/.